 The first-grade students we interviewed were very consistent in their explanations for why they decided the statement 7 = 7 was false, or not correct.
 They explained that the equation did not have a plus or minus sign, so it wasn’t correct.
 They told us that 8 = 4 + 4 is not correct, because the plus sign was on the wrong side of the equals sign.
 They knew vocabulary terms such as equation, subtraction, plus, add, etc. They also knew how to evaluate expressions such as 4 + 4.
 Across dozens of first-grade students, they were almost 100% consistent in saying 7 = 7 was not correct, because there was no addition or subtraction symbol and that 8 = 4 + 4 was not correct, because the plus sign was on the wrong side of the equals sign.

 We are certain that teachers never told their students that 6 = 6 is a false statement!
 They probably never even said that it was an incorrect way to write an equation.
 It seems most plausible that the first-graders had simply never seen equations written in that form.
-Rather, they probably had only seen them in the form a + b = c or b = c.
+Rather, they probably had only seen them in the form a + b = c or a – b = c.
 Because they had never been exposed to equations in other forms, they assumed those other forms to be incorrect.

 This was a problem for us, because we weren’t getting examples of what students would say if they were in the higher levels of the rubrics, and we wanted to have real examples of what students at each of the four levels of the rubric would do.